benoitvidis/packer-templates/README.md

 # Travis local virtualbox build

 This is an attempt to build a local travis vm test image for VirtualBox locally.
+It is a fork of [Travis packer templates](https://github.com/travis-ci/packer-templates).

 For the time being, only the ci-minimal version gets a new virtualbox builder.